Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Method

+Below, we provide a basic introduction to the skills concept.
+Further details can be found in \cite{DIAYN}.

-\textit{Mutual Information (I)}: Mutual information measures the average quantity of information gained about one variable by sampling the other variable.
-Intuitively, it measures how much one variable tells us us about the other.
-Given two random variables X and Y, their marginal distributions p(X) and p(Y), and joint distribution p(X,Y); the mutual information of X and Y is expressed as $I(X;Y)=\sum_{x \in X}\sum_{y \in Y}p(x,y)log \frac{p(x,y)}{p(x)p(y)}$.
+\textit{Mutual Information (I)}: measures the average quantity of information gained about one variable by sampling the other variable.
+Given two random variables X and Y, their marginal distributions p(X) and p(Y), and joint distribution p(X,Y); the mutual information of X and Y is expressed as

-\textit{Entropy (H)}: Entropy is used to quantify the randomness or uncertainty of a random variable.
-Given a random variable X and its probability distribution p(X), entropy of X is defined as $H(X)=-\sum_{x \in X}p(x)\log p(x)$.
+\textit{Entropy (H)}: Entropy is Quantifies the randomness of a random variable.
+Given a random variable X and its probability distribution p(X), entropy of X is defined as

-The goal of USD is obtaining task agnostic skill policies that explore different subspaces of a state space.
-While obtaining these skills, the following goals are prioritized.
+The goal of is to obtain task agnostic skill policies, each defining a different skill, that explore different sub-spaces of a state space.
+The following goals are prioritized.

 \begin{itemize} \item We want skills to be inferable from given states.
-Maximizing the mutual information between skills ($Z$) and states ($S$), i.e. maximizing $I(S;Z)$, achieves this goal. \item We do not want skills to be inferable from actions, since there can be actions that do not have a significant effect on the environment.
+Maximizing the mutual information between skills ($Z$) and states ($S$), i.e. maximizing $I(S;Z)$, achieves this goal. \item We do not want skills to be inferable from actions since different actions can lead the agent to the same states.
+This would be counterproductive for the goal of exploring the whole state space.
 Minimizing mutual information between actions ($A$) and skills given states, i.e. minimizing $I(A;Z|S)$, achieves this goal. \item We want each skill to act as randomly as possible and so explore as large of a state space as possible.
 Maximizing the entropy ($H$) of actions over states, i.e maximizing $H[A|S]$, achieves this goal. \end{itemize}

 These goals translate to maximizing the following objective function,